wwwweb/CRMod/README.md

 ## ✨ Mods v1.12.0

+> Note: The last official game version is 1.13.
+This community patch virtually increases the game version to 1.14 by adding various modifications, bundled in CRMod.
+As CRMod itself is subject to continuous development, it has its own independent version.

 ### 📜 Async Creator `[F8]`

 Ever tried to run a taboo match in async, only to find the controls missing?